 If you have succeeded in the last steps, well done.
 Your website is live!

 Now log in to your WordPress site.
 Your site’s login page will look like wp-login.php trailing the website URL you set.

 Step 3: Install a theme and some important plugins

 Next, you have to install a theme and the must-required plugins.
 Have a look at the left sidebar of your WordPress Dashboard.

-There are tons of free ready-made themes available in WordPress directory.
+There are tons of free ready-made themes available in the WordPress directory.

-You can also install third party themes from the ‘Upload Theme’ section.
-For paid, professional designed, WordPress themes, I recommend Elegant Themes (for its efficient code and beautiful front end designs).
+You can also install third-party themes from the ‘Upload Theme’ section.
+For paid, professionally designed, WordPress themes, I recommend Elegant Themes (for its efficient code and beautiful front-end designs).

 For plugins, browse ‘Plugins > Add New’.